Jin's Action Figure Customizing Tool List

 Dremel Stylus

 The high-speed rotary tool is a customizer's main sidearm.
 There's many different brands out there and I've tried quite a few.
 Heck I've burnt out quite a few.
 But my current rotary tool is the Dremel Stylus.
 I give an in-depth review of it here if you want to learn more about it.
 Your Dremel is what you will use to cut, trim, drill holes, carve plastic out of, and is basically indispensable when it comes to customizing.
-Buy an extra quick-change nut and collet set.
-Collets are the spacers that allow different bits to fit and you'll need a few different sizes.
-You get what you pay for in this department.
-You can buy cheaper brands than Dremel but expect to replace them in a year or less.
+Then go buy the Dremel Keyless Chuck!
+It's amazing and swaps bits in seconds like a cordless drill does.

-Dremel Bits
+Dremel Tool Bits

 Diagonal Cutters

-You can find these at the bead/jewelry section of Micheal's Crafts, Hobby Lobby, or JoAnn's.
+You can usually find these at the bead/jewelry section of Micheal's Crafts, Hobby Lobby, or JoAnn's.
 They are flat on one side and have a beveled cutting edge on the other.
 This is important as the flat side leaves a perfectly sheared cut.
 Use these to nip off tiny pieces of plastic, tubing, cut precise angles, and other light plastic work.
 Do NOT use these on metal screws or nails, the tips will bust.

 Channel Lock no. 337 cutting pliers